fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 > 💡 **[package.json](https://yarnpkg.com/en/docs/package-json)** is the file used to describe and configure your JavaScript project.
 It contains general information (your project name, version, contributors, license, etc), configuration options for tools you use, and even a section to run *tasks*.

-- Create a new folder to work in, and `cd` in it.
+- Create a new folder to work in, and `cd` into the folder.
 - Run `yarn init` and answer the questions (`yarn init -y` to skip all questions), to generate a `package.json` file automatically.

-Here's the basic `package.json` file
+This is how the basic `package.json` file looks like:

 ```json
 {